Tactile-electronics/WearableTechBadgeWorkshop/README.md

 ### Ampy

-There are other methods to upload more complex files you can look at like [ampy](https://github.com/scientifichackers/ampy) so we will try setting this up for you.
+There are other methods to upload more complex files you can look at like [ampy](https://github.com/scientifichackers/ampy)

  * `ampy --port /dev/MY_PORT_NAME ls` Lists files